scallop-lang/scallop-old/readme.md

 A scalable probabilistic datalog engine with Rust.

+## NOTE

+A new version of `scallop` is currently under development!
+In addition to all we have in the first version, we will support more beautiful syntax, more language constructs, python binding, integration with PyTorch, REPL, and much more!
+Stay tuned while we are working on it.
+Thanks a lot for your interest in this project!

 ## Usage

 The Scallop system is best integrated inside of the Rust context.